exponential-decay/pronom-archive-and-skeleton-test-suite/README.md

 The skeleton-test-suite-generator serves to fill the gap that exists whereby the community requires a corpus of digital objects for the validation and evaluation of format identification tools and techniques.
 The tool should be used to complement a methodology whereby skeleton files are also generated manually by signature developers.

 The research paper this work led to can be found here: http://www.ijdc.net/index.php/ijdc/article/view/8.1.120

+## DOIS

+Each PRONOM release now has a DOI provided by the Skeleton Suite.
+This will help academics referencing versions of PRONOM but more importantly will help preservation of this record.

+*
+*
+*

 ### Source Code